LairdCP/BLE_Gateway_Firmware/docs/readme_lwm2m.md

 ## Introduction

-When using NB-IoT, we do not recommend using the TCP protocol due to the network latencies inherent to NB-IoT.
-UDP is recommended for NB-IoT data transfer (Applied to Pinnacle 100/MG100 only).
+When using NB-IoT on the Pinnacle 100/MG100, we do not recommend using the TCP protocol due to the network latencies inherent to NB-IoT.
+UDP is recommended for NB-IoT data transfer (Applies to Pinnacle 100/MG100 only).
 In this configuration, the Pinnacle 100/BL5340 device is configured to use LwM2M and DTLS with pre-shared keys.
 [LightweightM2M (LwM2M)](http://www.openmobilealliance.org/wp/Overviews/lightweightm2m_overview.html) is a protocol that runs on top of [CoAP](https://coap.technology/).

 A [Leshan Server](https://www.eclipse.org/leshan/) is used to display information about the Pinnacle 100/BL5340 device and a connected BL654 Sensor Board/ESS BLE sensor.

 The software version, model, manufacturer, serial number, and current time can be read.
-If a sensor is connected, then temperature, humidity, and pressure can be read.
-In addition, the green LED on the Pinnacle 100 device can be turned on and off using the light control object.
+If a BL654 sensor board/ESS sample module is detected and can be connected to, then temperature, humidity, and pressure can be read.
+In addition, the green LED on the Pinnacle 100 device and LED 4 on the BL5340 development kit can be turned on and off using the light control object.

 ```
                 XXXXX